googlecartographer/rfcs/text/0000-simplify-ros-start-trajectory.md

 int32 trajectory_id
 ```

-Change the service handler in `node.cc` to do what `start_trajectory_main.cc` has been doing so far (essentially: loading the configuration).
+Then, change the service handler in `node.cc` to do what `start_trajectory_main.cc` has been doing so far (essentially: loading the configuration).

 As a nice side effect we can get rid of the following: